E-mail center

 The E-mail Center is used to:

-• Define and maintain templates for all automated emails sent by the platform.
+• Create and maintain templates for automated emails.

-• Test email templates before they are sent to real customers.
+• Test emails before you send them to customers.

 Template fields